-The importance of carbon isotopes for determining charge state of peptides.
+The importance of carbon isotopes for determining charge state of peptides

 It is important to understand how to determine the charge state of peptides, I usually offer an example a bit like the cartoon below.
-This can provide a nice way to lead disussion to monoisotopic mass and how isotope distributions will vary with composition.
+This can provide a nice way to lead discussion to monoisotopic mass and how isotope distributions will vary with composition.
 For example, consider an average peptide composition versus compounds that are rich in nitrogen or sulphur, or consider if large large molecules, like proteins, really exist in a monoisotopic form.
 Of course, if dealing with a simple mixture (say 1000 in four charge states) you might be able to recognise the charge state from the distribution of main peaks without zooming in on the isotopes.

 Gentle ionisation is essential for large molecules (like peptides).
 We often prepare peptides in solution so we need to move them from liquid to the gas phase for mass spectrometry.
 Without ionisation liquids and mass spectrometers are not compatible.

 But if we apply some voltage, in this case to a positively charged solution (say peptides in acid) then the positively charged material is drawn towards the mass spectrometer.
-If the solvent (light blue) evaporates as the drop forms then the positive charges become more crowded, until the replusion between lots of positively charged ions overcomes the surface tension of the droplet.
+If the solvent (light blue) evaporates as the drop forms then the positive charges become more crowded, until the repulsion between lots of positively charged ions overcomes the surface tension of the droplet.
 Then - boom - the droplet explodes creating smaller droplets and gaseous ions.
 This process repeats until you end up with positive ions in the gas phase.

 Reverse phase liquid chromatography